ARMmbed/mbed-access-point/README.md

 1. The line `role[1]: fd00:db80::6407:8f79:ef5d:2052` indicates the IPv6 address of the backhaul interface.
 1. The line `[5]: fd00:db80::85c8:bc36:d6f9:d7a` indicates the IPv6 address of radio interface.
-1. Switch to a terminal with an SSH connection to the Linux Router.
+1. Switch to a terminal with the SSH connection to the Linux Router.
 Try pinging the mbed 6LoWPAN Border Router using the ULA address:
 ```
 ping6 fd00:db80::6407:8f79:ef5d:2052    // Pinging backhaul interface
 ping6 fd00:db80::85c8:bc36:d6f9:d7a     // Pinging radio interface
 ```

 ### Backbone network with IPv6 and DHCP-PD support
-If your backbone supports IPv6 and DHCP-PD, then the mbed Access Point will request the global prefix from the backbone router and configure the 6LoWPAN network according to the prefix received.
+The mbed Access Point includes odhcp6c module, which is a minimal DHCPv6 and RA-client. odhcp6c supports RA + stateful DHCPv6 (either IA_NA or IA_PD or both).
+If your backbone supports IPv6 and DHCP-PD, then the odhcp6c will request the global prefix from the backbone router and configure the Thread network according to the prefix received.

-[Dev - how does it request it?]

 ### Creating a Thread Network
 Congratulations!!
 You have just created an mbed Access Point for Thread.
 It's time to explore the world of Thread networks.
 Follow the instructions described in [mbed-os-example-client](https://github.com/ARMmbed/mbed-os-example-client) to set up Thread end nodes.